 By making sure the printer is familiar with the paper it’s using, it can properly translate data from the computer to the print–in order to create a beautiful, accurate final product.

 Now, manufacturers generally provide color profiles for their printer/paper combinations.
-But every printer is going to be slightly different, so if you’re not satisfied with the results you get using the manufacturer’s color profile, you can always create your own (either via profiling technology or via a color profiling service).
+But every printer will be slightly different, so if you’re not satisfied with the results you get using the manufacturer’s color profile, you can always create your own (either via profiling technology or via a color profiling service).

 How to Tell How Your Print Will Actually Look: Soft Proofing